uzzielperez/uzzielperez.github.io/_posts/2020-03-27-Notes-on-ng-Upgrades.md

  Just want to add  "Configured" means settings for the software are loaded and applied from database.
 "Running" means ready to receive triggers and readout events.

 For bookmarking purposes, I like this concise [paper](https://www.sciencedirect.com/science/article/pii/S240560141500646X) on HCAL upgrades written by our postdoc.
+I should write a more public-friendly version of this next time.
+It will probably help me understand things more.